The Columbia Theatre is a closed theater in downtown Paducah, Kentucky. Efforts are underway to restore the facility as a performing arts venue.

 The box office was located at the center of the building in front of the lobby.
 8 Upstairs were the lounging room, restrooms, telephone booths, and manager’s office.
 The upper floor balcony was reserved for African-Americans.
 7

-The facility was equipped with Vitaphone, 6 a sound-on-disc system used for feature films and short subjects made by Warner Bros. and its sister studio First National.
-It also included a three-piece “golden-voiced organ” by the Barton Organ Manufacturing Company.
+The facility was equipped with Vitaphone, 6 a sound-on-disc system used for feature films and short subjects made by Warner Bros. and its sister studio First National that had only been introduced three months prior.
+6 17 It also included a three-piece “golden-voiced organ” by the Barton Organ Manufacturing Company.
 8 The organ was built on an elevator that could be raised and lowered by remote control.

 Four thousand patrons, attending two evening performances, listened via Vitaphone to Giovanni Martinelli, leading tenor of the Metropolitan Opera, and Mischa Elman, an internationally celebrated concert violinist.
 8 They were followed by Elinor Glyn’s feature motion picture “It,” which starred Clara Bow and Antonio Moreno, and Jack Adams’ numbers on the “golden-voiced” Barton organ.
 It concluded with a Vitaphone number by Roy Smeck who played “His Pastimes.”